yofriendfromschool1/Homebrew-console-setups/README.md

 Aurora: Look at the bottom left of the screen for your IP address (e.g., 192.168.1.50).

-PC: Open FileZilla (free software).
+PC: Open FileZilla Client (free software).

 Login:

 Host: Your Xbox IP

-User: xbox
+User: xbox (could be different check settings then modules then ftp server)

 Pass: xbox